President of Peru: History

 During its more than 190 years of independence, Peru has been ruled by the military leaders who fought for independence, the leaders of the War of the Pacific, representatives of the aristocracy, and democratically elected leaders.
 Also, the history of the presidency has involved civil wars, coups and violence.
 More than once, several individuals claimed the right to be president at the same time.
 Different titles have been used, such as "Protector of Peru" (used by José de San Martín), and "Supreme Protector" (by Andrés de Santa Cruz).

 List of presidents of Peru

 Post-presidency

-All former elected presidents of Peru since 1985 have been prosecuted since leaving office:
+With the exception of Fernando Belaúnde, all former elected presidents of Peru since 1975 have been prosecuted since leaving office: